tethig/TRI/README.md

 >Zhang D. [2015 Apr 07].
 StackOverflow Response.
 Permalink: https://stackoverflow.com/a/29489919

 ## Licence
-Please see licence file in this repository.
+Please see the file called LICENSE in this repository for details.

-## Sample Output from SARS-CoV-2 Wuhan Sequence
+## Sample TSV Output from SARS-CoV-2 Wuhan Sequence
+For ease of reading this is formatted into a table.
+See sample outputs directly in this repository.

 `#TandemRepeatIdentifier v.1.0.0.
 Settings: motif_length: 3, min_reps: 3.`
 | genome                                                                                            | motif   | genomesize   | start   | end     | sequence       | strand   |